IQRA HIGH SCHOOL

 - A school ethos which promotes a positive, supportive and secure environment and gives pupils a sense of being valued;

 - Implementation of the school Behaviour Policy which is aimed at supporting vulnerable pupils.
-The school will ensure that the pupil knows that some behaviour is unacceptable but they are nonetheless valued and are not to be blamed for any abuse which has occurred;
+The school will ensure that the pupil knows some behaviour is unacceptable, but they are nonetheless valued and are not to be blamed for any abuse which has occurred;

 - Ensuring that, where a pupil subject to a child protection plan leaves, their information is transferred to the new school immediately and that the child’s social worker is informed.

 - Early Help Intervention